David Sidoo: Pro football career

-Post-Football Sports Involvement

-Sidoo and his 1982 UBC teammates were inducted as a team into both the UBC Sports Hall of Fame and the BC Football Hall of Fame.

-Since graduating with a BPE in 1983, David Sidoo has become a well-known success story in Vancouver and as a UBC alumnus has enthusiastically engaged in and supported both UBC and UBC Athletics.
-For example, in 2013 and 2014 Sidoo led a group of successful UBC alumni in raising money to not only “save” UBC football but to elevate the program to become among the best in the nation.
-In fact, in 2015 this rejuvenated team went all the way, winning the Vanier Cup.
-Sidoo’s intentions along with those of his “team” is to serve not just football but other UBC sports as well.
-In 2013 Sidoo was appointed by the province to the UBC Board of Governors while continuing to play an integral role in helping build sport at UBC and in 2014 Sidoo received the CFL Bob Ackles Award from the BC Football Hall of Fame.

-A catalyst in bringing together the community, Sidoo is quoted as saying “Sports are just so galvanizing.
-You’re one team, all doing it together.”

 Philanthropy

 Sidoo is known for his philanthropic work in British Columbia, through his personal contributions and the charitable organisations founded by his family through their various business ventures.
-In recognition of his charitable work, Sidoo received the Order of British Columbia this past July and the Queen Elizabeth II Diamond Jubilee Medal and the Non-Resident Indian Award in 2012.
+In recognition of his charitable work, Sidoo received the Order of British Columbia, Queen Elizabeth II Diamond Jubilee Medal, and the Non-Resident Indian Award in 2012.

 In 2015, Sidoo created the 13th Man Foundation supporting the UBC Football program.
 The 13th Man Foundation is dedicated to providing student-athletes of UBC with exceptional athletic and academic opportunities.
-In 2015 the foundation donated $800,000 to setup the UBC Football Academic Centre.
+In 2015 the foundation donated $800,000 to set up the UBC Football Academic Centre.
 Located just steps away from Thunderbird Stadium, the UBC Football Academic Centre provides a space for all players to receive academic tutoring and advising.
 With more than 1,800-square-feet of multi-functional space, the centre is also used for team meetings, game preparation and academic supervision.
 The facility will help ensure the success of current players and serve as an essential tool in the recruitment of top student-athletes who visit the Point Grey campus in hopes of suiting up for the Thunderbirds Football program.

 The Sidoo Family Athletics Endowment, which dispenses aid to student athletes, is the largest of its kind at UBC, where Sidoo served on the board of governors.